ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

-* :feature:`2792` Infer categorical, and decimal Series to more specific Ibis types in Pandas backend
+* :feature:`2792` Infer categorical and decimal Series to more specific Ibis types in Pandas backend
 * :feature:`2776` Allow more flexible return type for UDFs
 * :feature:`2779` Implement Clip in the Pyspark backend
 * :bug:`2770` Fix error when using reduction UDF that returns np.array in a grouped aggregation